seabird-chat/rfcs/SB-1.md

 - Remove custom internal message queue
 - Replace as much logic as possible with queue routing

-## Unsolved Problems
+## Potential Problems

 - This loses information about the current streams, such as channels, and backend info.
+This may be acceptable for now and is related to the API refactor in [SB-3](./SB-3.md)

 ## Details